fxsinx/json-php-shortener/README.md

 }
 ```

-# How to use
+## How to use
 To get started, move the `some-private-dir/urls.json` to another private place or give it a different name.
+You don't want it to be public on the Internet.

-Config your `urls.json` file location and your passcode in `config.php`.
+Config your `urls.json` file location and your own passcode in `config.php`.
 Passcode is needed to prevent abuse.

-# Change file permission
+### Change file permission
 You need to explicitly change the permission of file `urls.json`  to 777.

 ```
 chmod 777 ./some-private-dir/urls.json
 ```

-then, to add a new url shortener rule, you can either visiting `/index.html` which is the default index page for your site, or by query `/add.php?url=http://longurl.com&short=shortname&pass=passcode`.
+Then, to add a new url shortener rule, you can either visiting `/index.html` which is the default index page for your site, or by query `/add.php?url=http://longurl.com&short=shortname&pass=passcode`.

+Note that your server may refuse requests that contains slashes `/` in URL query.
+It depends your server side settings.

-# The response
+## The response text

 You are about to get different response messages in JSON type after the shortener finishes its work.